Yukkuricraft/yukkuricraft.net/content/pages/Rules.md

 ---
 title: Rules
 description:
-  All the different rules for YukkuriCraft on it's different platforms.
+  All the different rules for Yukkuricraft on it's different platforms.
 ---

 ## Rules